YichengDWu/MoYe.jl/docs/src/manual/tiled_matmul.md

 tCrC = make_fragment_like(tCgC)
 ```
-These instructions operate on tensor cores, a topic we haven't covered yet (but will soon!).
+These instructions operate on Tensor Cores, which are covered in a later section.

-## MatMul
+## Matmul with Tiled Operations

-Now, we use `TiledCopy` and `TiledMMA` to upgrade the previous matmul_kernel.
+Now, let's upgrade the `matmul_kernel` with `TiledCopy` and `TiledMMA`.

 ```julia
 function matmul_kernel(A, sA_layout, copy_A,